 2020 Best Online Master's in Forensic Psychology Degrees

 At the intersection of psychology and the law lies the highly specialized field of forensic psychology.
 Forensic psychologists are valuable in solving crimes, and the field is challenging yet interesting.
-An advanced degree in this subject is a powerful credential that can lead to a high-paying career in a growing industry.
+An advanced degree in forensic psychology can lead to a potentially lucrative career in a growing industry.
+Psychologists in general, for instance, earn a median annual salary of $82,180.
 Discover more about forensic psychology and the career outlook for this field below.

 2020 Best Online Colleges Offering Master's in Forensic Psychology Degrees